 How to prevent Style flashing

-When you enable nightmode, button will check cookie by script, but here we can have problem because scripts are loaded in last order and this can make style flashing between initial page and time when script added nightmode class to page.
-In Greenshift companion theme, you can enable nightmode cookie checking before loading in Appearance – Theme Options.
+When you enable dark mode, button will check cookie by script, but here we can have problem because scripts are loaded in last order and this can make style flashing between initial page and time when script added nightmode class to page.

-In other themes, you may need additional code for functions.php or child theme (or use Code snippet plugin)
+If you build own dark mode, may need additional code for functions.php or child theme (or use Code snippet plugin)

 add_filter('body_class', 'yourtheme_theme_body_classes');